 A financial instrument is a contract that gives rise to a financial asset in one entity and a financial liability or equity instrument in another entity.
-Basic financial instruments are measured under the amortised cost model - except non-convertible/puttable preference shares and non-puttable ordinary shares that are publicly traded or if fair value can be measured reliably.
+Basic financial instruments are measured under the amortised cost model - except non-convertible preference shares and non-puttable ordinary or preference shares publicly traded or if fair value can be measured reliably.